 Searches for “neck exercises for wrinkles” shot up recently.
 It seems some people are trying at-home techniques to beat signs of aging before heading to the doctor for in-office treatments like a neck lift.
-Exercises are often thought to be a good place to start when trying to make a physical change in appearance, but can exercises really save you from wrinkles?
+Exercises are often thought to be a good place to start when trying to make a physical change in appearance, but can exercises really save you from neck wrinkles?
 Here’s what the experts have to say about the results of exercises when it comes to anti-aging the appearance of the neck.

 Start by holding your collarbone in your hand on either side, then tilt your head back slowly until you feel a stretch, instructs Perry.
 “Then open and close your mouth like a fish making circles as if you were saying ‘ouch,’” says Perry.
-“For best results, be sure to do 10 reps for five seconds daily for best results.”
+“For best results, be sure to do 10 reps for five seconds daily.”

 To begin, “Keep your head above your butt, spine straight, open your chest and push your shoulders down,” says Hayashi.
 Then close your eyes and look upward, feeling a big stretch on the neck.
 “Stick out your pointy tongue toward the ceiling (imagine you are trying to lick the ceiling),” says Hayashi.
 “Keep the pose for 10 seconds while keeping the chin relaxed.
 If you have to cause chin tension, touch the chin to relax it.”
 Once finished, slowly come back and stretch the back of the neck.